Kris-B/ngy/options/index.md

 # Options

-nanoGALLERY2 customisation options.
+nanoGALLERY2 is highly customizable and fully adjustable to suit your needs, without coding.
 List of properties accepted by the nanoGallery2() method.

 How to use options:
 {% highlight javascript %}